-How Long Does an ICL Surgery Take?
+How Long Does ICL Surgery Take?

 The actual surgery only takes about half an hour or less, but the patient will need to stay for a few hours for pre-op and post-op recovery.
 You will not be able to drive after the procedure, so transportation will need to be arranged beforehand.

-Can I Get ICLs in Both Eyes During the Same Procedure?
+Can I Get ICLs In Both Eyes During the Same Procedure?

 You can get implants at the same time - your doctor will review your options with you during your consult.
 If you need to space out the procedures, most patients will schedule two appointments, one each a few weeks away.

-What Can I Expect AFTER ICL Surgery?
+What Can I Expect After ICL Surgery?